vaibhav18matere/books/README.md

 those achievements, the less we actually enjoy our lives—and the less free we are.

+### 26th JAN => THE POWER OF A MANTRA

+- Mantra = “sacred utterance” allows us to block out everything else while we focus.
+- have a mantra and use it to find the clarity you crave.

+### 27th JAN => THE THREE AREAS OF TRAINING
 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: